-We have committed to grant stock options to purchase approximately 450,100 shares of our common stock, 307,368 restricted stock units and 153,684 shares of our common stock to employees on or about the date of this offering under our Equity Plan.
-The above figures are estimates based on an assumed initial public offering price of \$19.00 per share; the actual figures will be determined based on the actual initial public offering price per share.
+We have committed to grant stock options to purchase approximately shares of our common stock, restricted stock units and shares of our common stock to employees on or about the date of this offering under our Equity Plan.
+The exact number of restricted stock units and shares of common stock subject to these awards will depend on the initial public offering price per share, and the above estimates are based on an assumed initial public offering price per share equal to the midpoint of the range set forth on the cover page of this prospectus.

-The stock options will have an exercise price per share of \$20.90, equal to 110% of the midpoint of the range set forth on the cover page of this prospectus, and will vest as to 50% of the shares on the third anniversary of the date of this offering and as to the remaining shares on the fifth anniversary of the date of this offering.
+The stock options will have an exercise price per share of \$, equal to 110% of the midpoint of the range set forth on the cover page of this prospectus, and will vest as to 50% of the shares on the third anniversary of the date of this offering and as to the remaining shares on the fifth anniversary of the date of this offering.
 The restricted stock units will vest as to 50% of the units on the second anniversary of the date of this offering, and as to the remaining units on the fourth anniversary of the date of this offering.
-The estimated 153,684 shares of common stock will be fully vested as of the date of grant.
+The shares of common stock listed above will be fully vested as of the date of grant.
 All awards will be subject to the terms of our Equity Plan, as described in further detail under "Management - Employee Benefit Plans."